Executive summary

 | Agents refuse and disengage gracefully at the limits of their remit | Graceful Boundaries |

-| Agent skills carry verifiable version and integrity across hands and machines | Skill Provenance |
+| Agent skills carry verifiable version and integrity across systems | Skill Provenance |

-| Organizational knowledge stays machine-readable without ceasing to be human-authored | Knowledge-as-Code |
+| Organizational knowledge stays machine-readable, automatically current, and human-authored | Knowledge-as-Code |

 | The legal landscape stays navigable at agentic speed and scale | Obligation First |